-PMVDR - 49 to 50 & 50 to 68 (Along National blvd.)
+PMVDR - 50 to 68 (Along National blvd.)

 - National Blvd. presents another opportunity for maximizing land use and accommodating increased density through mixed-use development.
 Currently underutilized, this area has the potential to become a vibrant and thriving community with a well-balanced mix of residential and commercial spaces. - By strategically planning for increased density along National Blvd., we can optimize the use of available land while considering the existing infrastructure and neighborhood context.
-This approach can revitalize the area, attract new businesses, and create a dynamic urban environment that benefits residents and visitors alike. - Furthermore, increased density along National Blvd. can contribute to improved walkability, enhanced public transportation options, and the creation of a sense of place within the community.
-It offers an opportunity to foster a cohesive and sustainable urban fabric that integrates residential, commercial, and recreational spaces, ultimately enhancing the quality of life for residents.

-• By capitalizing on the untapped potential of National Blvd., we can unlock the economic, social, and environmental benefits of increased density and mixed-use development, creating a vibrant and livable community that meets the evolving needs of the Palms-Mar Vista-Del Rey area.
+This approach can revitalize the area, attract new businesses, and create a dynamic urban environment that benefits residents and visitors alike. - Furthermore, increased density along National Blvd. can contribute to improved walkability, enhanced public transportation options, and the creation of a sense of place within the community. - By capitalizing on the untapped potential of National Blvd., we can unlock the economic, social, and environmental benefits of increased density and mixed-use development, creating a vibrant and livable community that meets the evolving needs of the Palms-Mar Vista-Del Rey area.